Everything you want is on the other side of fear.

 I was afraid of leaving my job.

-I was afraid of jacking it in.
 Fear had me in its grasp, as fear does with most people.
 Doesn’t matter whether it’s fear of the dentist, fear of flying, fear of public speaking, or fear of losing your job… your fear grabs you by the balls and squeezes them tight.

 Pardon the French.
 But that’s the reality, isn’t it?